NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

 \subsection{Improvements to Training and Inference Speed}

-In the original implementation by Mildenhall et al. \cite{nerf2020_mildenhall}, to improve computation efficiency, a hierarchical rendering was used.
-A naive rendering would require densely evaluating MLPs at all query points along each camera ray during the numerical integration (\ref{eq:ray}).
-In their proposed method, they used two networks to represent the scene, one coarse and one fine.
-The output of the coarse network was used to pick sampling points for the fine network, which prevented dense sampling at a fine scale.
-In subsequent works, most attempts to improve NeRF training and inference speed can be broadly classified into the two following categories.
+In the original implementation by Mildenhall et al. \cite{nerf2020_mildenhall}, hierarchical rendering was employed to improve computational efficiency.
+Two networks represented the scene: a coarse network and a fine network.
+The coarse network’s output guided sampling point selection for the fine network, preventing dense sampling at fine scales.
+In subsequent works over the next two years, most efforts to accelerate NeRF training and inference fall broadly into two categories.

 \begin{enumerate}